-Ubehebe Peak Trail is a 4.3 mile lightly trafficked out and back trail located near Independence, California that offers scenic views and is good for all skill levels.
+Ubehebe Peak Trail is a 4.3 mile lightly trafficked out and back trail located near Independence, California that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Great hike.
 The peak is NOT the same as a crater rim hike.
 This hike is much more strenuous than the rim hike.